scottleibrand/SystematicReviewer/README.md

 ### download_articles_and_embeddings.py

-This script downloads articles from a given CSV file, extracts the text from each article, and writes each section of the article to a separate text file.
+This script downloads papers from a given CSV file, extracts the text from each one, and writes each section of the paper to a separate text file.
 It then calculates the embedding of each section text file and combines all the section text files and their corresponding embeddings into a single JSON file.

 #### Usage